CanteenApp/Canteen/DOCUMENTATION.md

 ### Database

 MongoDB is used as the database for this app.
-The Mongoose ORM is also used periodically to interface with Mongo.
+The Mongoose ODM is also used periodically to interface with Mongo.

 The configuration can be found in the `server/db/config.js` file.

-Two schemas are used: Trips and Users.
+Two schemas are used: `Trip` and `User`.
 Both are found in their respective folders.

 #### - Important Note -

 The Trip schema contains the entire task object.
 Tasks do **NOT** have their own schema, rather Tasks are a nested array of objects on the Trip object.
+Tasks do, however, have their own folders for the form and view on the client side.

 The trip and user Controllers are used to interact/query the database.